 About 2-3 minutes after the water comes to a boil.

-The best way is to keep the peelings on the shrimp during cooking for the shrimp to keep its flavor and juices.
+The best way is to keep the peelings on the shrimp during cooking so the shrimp retain their flavor and juices.

 No, rinsing will wash the taste away, plus this recipe is meant for serving hot-boiled shrimp.
-They can be served at room temperature or put on ice to serve cold if preferred, but I would not suggest putting them in ice water.
+They can be served at room temperature or put on ice to serve cold if preferred, but I would not suggest putting the shrimp in ice water.

 Yes, you can easily overcook shrimp.
-A good rule to go by is when the shrimp turn pink after a few minutes of cooking.
+A good rule of thumb is to cook the shrimp until they turn pink after a few minutes.
 Also, when the shrimp look like the letter "c," they are cooked.
 If they look like the letter "o," they are overcooked.

 If you want to learn the difference between the brown, white, and pink Louisiana Gulf shrimp, check out this article in Shrimp, Gulf | SeafoodSource.